Climate Change Adaptation

 Other cultural resources, such as archaeological sites, submerged vessels, prehistoric rock art, historic and prehistoric structures, and/or museum collections, are fixed in place and derive much of their significance from the place in which they originated.
 Most are nonliving and have unique qualities.
 While their capacity to adapt to changing environments and conditions are limited, managers can implement "no-regret" strategies to minimize climate change impact.

-The first step is to include cultural heritage resources within your own site's resource inventory, and to include the assessment of the risks to heritage resources within your site's planning for climate change.
+The first step is to include cultural heritage resources within your own site's resource inventory, and to conduct a vulnerability assessment for heritage resources within your site's planning for climate change.
 Cultural sites, including ethnographic resources, must be fully documented, with prioritization given to those at high risk.
 For those identified as vulnerable, managers can work closely with partners to determine the resources' significance while specifying a course of action.
 These actions may include relocation, protection in place, research before loss, or no action.
 In many cases, effective strategies have a low cost of implementation and would significantly improve our ability to accommodate future climate changes.

 1. Structural Reinforcement